As an aspiring homebuyer, you probably heard of the many wonders of investing in or buying pre-selling properties.

 Typically, developers reduce the asking price by 30-50 percent compared to the price of a completed unit.
 They may even offer discounts on down payments for as low as 0% or even waive reservation fees should the buyer sign the contract and pay in-house.

-Apart from generous discounts, developers also provide flexible payment methods should the buyer fail to qualify for a bank loan.
+Apart from generous discounts, developers also provide flexible payment terms should the buyer fail to qualify for a bank loan.
 In this regard, affordable pre-selling house and lots are within the reach of most prospective homebuyers considering their flexible payment schemes.

 That said, developers offer various incentives to make sure that their properties have high occupancy rates by the turnover rate as the lower their vacancy is, the higher their earners will be.